 Just to name a few…!

 I’m constantly inspired to recreate these favorites.
-We’re talking brown sugar cinnamon pop tarts, animal cracker cookies, and, of course, oatmeal creme pies!
+We’re talking brown sugar cinnamon pop tarts, mini animal cracker cookies, rice krispie treats, and, of course, oatmeal creme pies!
 And don’t forget homemade cream-filled chocolate cupcakes, just like the packaged ones that were always a treat to find in your lunchbox.
 Today we’re adding another nostalgic favorite: chocolate cake roll aka ho hos, swiss roll cakes, and yodels.

 This cake roll required more testing than usual because I was SO torn between using butter vs oil, cocoa powder vs melted chocolate, as well as the perfect amount of flour.
 I’m not kidding… I must have made at least 8 or 9 different chocolate cake rolls.
 (I lost count after #3!)
 Despite all the mediocre cakes filling up my brain (and freezer), the recipe testing process was incredibly enlightening.
 I learned that it’s a VERY thin line between rubbery chocolate sponge cake and good chocolate sponge cake.
 A line so thin that tightrope walkers would be nervous.
 Luckily I made all the mistakes so you don’t have to.